PEP will sign a license agreement with those universities participating. Its terms are as follows:

 Neither party will discriminate on the basis of race, color, national origin, religion, sex, age, disability, or veteran/Reserve/National Guard status in performing its obligations under this Agreement.

-Should you have any questions concerning this Agreement, or if you desire to contact PEP for any reason, please contact PEP Sales at firstname.lastname@example.org.
+Should you have any questions concerning this Agreement, please contact PEP Sales Department at email@example.com.